 If you do not have enough room in your mouth for your wisdom teeth to fully erupt, a number of problems can occur.
 Impacted wisdom teeth should be removed before their root structure is fully developed.
 In some patients, removal can take place as early as ages 12 or 13.
 In others, it may not be until their early twenties.
 Problems tend to occur with increasing frequency after the age of 30.
 Some of the possible problems related to not removing your wisdom teeth include:

 The most frequent clinical problem we see with wisdom teeth is pericoronitis, a localized gum infection.
 When they have partially erupted, the opening in the gums around the teeth allows bacteria to grow and will eventually cause an infection.
 Without enough room for total eruption, the gum tissue around the wisdom tooth can become irritated and infected, resulting in recurrent pain, swelling, and problems with chewing and/or swallowing.

-Non-infectious diseases may also arise in association with an impacted wisdom tooth.
+Non-infectious diseases may also arise in association with an impacted wisdom teeth removal.
 Cysts are fluid-filled “balloons” inside the jaw bone that develop as a result of impacted teeth.
 They slowly expand, destroying adjacent jaw bone and occasionally teeth.
 They can be very difficult to treat if your wisdom teeth are not removed in your teenage years.
 Although rare, tumors can be associated with the delayed removal of wisdom teeth.